 #8: Instant Pot Steamer Basket As a Colander

-I typically do this in my salad spinner because there’s a “colander” that fits into the base, but if you don’t have that, you can use this basket and your Instant Pot liner!
-It’s the perfect size!
+I typically do this in my salad spinner because it has a “colander” that fits into its base, but if you don’t have that, you can use this steamer basket and your Instant Pot liner!

 I remove the basket straight out of the pot because the handle is cool enough to handle after just a couple of seconds.
 Then, I’ll take the basket to the sink to rinse and cool down.